 The Very Best China and Glass

-To transform your apartment or house with Paris style, Bernardaud is a top brand in tableware and table decoration, though less well known than names like Christofle internationally.
+To transform your apartment or house with Parisian style, Bernardaud is a top brand in tableware and table decoration where you'll find just what you need.
 Each year the company creates a new porcelain dinner service.
 If you are in Limoges, you can see how the porcelain is made on a guided tour of the factory.

-Lalique is a major name in glass and its glorious, gleaming store on rue Royale stocks all the latest designs as well as some antique glass objects.
-If you're in Alsace, visit the Rene Lalique Museum.
+Lalique is a major name in glass and crystal and its glorious, gleaming store on rue Royale stocks all the latest designs as well as some antique glass objects.
+And, if you're in Alsace, visit the Rene Lalique Museum.

 Scents to Seduce

 France and perfume are inextricably linked through the town of Grasse in the south of France where the major perfume houses create their new scents.
 Modern perfume was created in France in 1889 when Aime Guerlain produced Jicky.
 It was followed by Chanel No 5 in 1921, Arpege by Lanvin in 1927 and Patou’s Joy in 1930.
-Other great names have been reincarnated like Francois Coty, who lived at the Chateau d’Artigny in the Loire Valley and was one of the first to creatively reinvent the perfumer’s fragrance palette.
+Other great names have been revived like Francois Coty, who lived at the Chateau d’Artigny in the Loire Valley and was one of the first to creatively reinvent the perfumer’s fragrance palette.
 There are perfume counters in the major Paris department stores as well as specialty shops for the perfume connoisseur.

 Personal Shopping Service

 Get the most out of your Paris shopping by having a personal program created by an English-speaking guide.
-Two companies that provide the service are Ultimate Paris and Paris for a Day.
+Two companies that provide the service are Ultimate Paris and Chic Shopping Paris Day Tours.
 A personal guide will meet you to discover what exactly you want to see and where you want to shop and tailor-make an itinerary for you.
 She will then accompany you, with a car, on the tour.
-To get the most out of this, contact the company beforehand for the first stage, so when you arrive in Paris you can hit the ground running.
+To get the most out of this, contact the company beforehand to prepare a personalized itinerary, so when you arrive in Paris you can hit the ground running.